rancher/docs/content/rancher/v2.6/en/installation/resources/upgrading-cert-manager/_index.md

 ```

 ## Cert-Manager API change and data migration

+---
+_New in v2.6.4_

+Rancher now supports cert-manager versions 1.6.2 and 1.7.1.
+We recommend v1.7.x because v 1.6.x will reach end-of-life on March 30, 2022.
+To read more, see the [cert-manager docs]({{<baseurl>}}/rancher/v2.6/en/installation/install-rancher-on-k8s/#4-install-cert-manager).
+For instructions on upgrading cert-manager from version 1.5 to 1.6, see the upstream cert-manager documentation [here](https://cert-manager.io/docs/installation/upgrading/upgrading-1.5-1.6/).
+For instructions on upgrading cert-manager from version 1.6 to 1.7, see the upstream cert-manager documentation [here](https://cert-manager.io/docs/installation/upgrading/upgrading-1.6-1.7/).

+---

 Cert-manager has deprecated the use of the `certificate.spec.acme.solvers` field and will drop support for it completely in an upcoming release.